 Type 1 diabetes is an autoimmune disease that causes the body’s pancreas to stop producing insulin.
 Type 1 diabetes is usually diagnosed in childhood, adolescence or early adulthood.
 While it can be diagnosed in people who are over 40 years old, this is very rare.

 There are both signs and symptoms of type 1 diabetes: symptoms are experienced by the person affected by the disease; signs can be detected by someone other than the person affected by the disease.

 Symptoms of type 1 diabetes

-Speak to your doctor if you notice that you or your child have several of the above symptoms.
+Contact your healthcare team immediately, if you notice that you or your child have several of the above symptoms.

 Signs of type 1 diabetes

 - Unexplained weight loss

 - A fast heart rate